Invest Here

 Jeanette McIntyre, Indeglås

-Home to Major Business Hubs at Eurocentral, Maxim Park, Biocity & Strathclyde Business Park
+Home to major business hubs at Eurocentral, Maxim Park, Gartcosh, Westfield & BioCity

 We have an enviable road, rail and air infrastructure which allows us to run our business on a global basis.